 Academic Withdrawal Policy - Students withdrawing after the add/drop period through 60% of the course will receive a W grade.
 Students withdrawing after 60% of the course will receive an automatic grade of F. Failure to submit notice of withdrawal may result in a failing grade and financial liability.
 Discussion with a faculty member is NOT proper notification of change.

-Grades and Transcripts - If you are a current USM student, grades and transcripts are available online via MaineStreet Student Self-Service or by completing a Transcript Request form and submit it to the Registrar's Office.
+Grades and Transcripts - If you are a current USM student, grades and transcripts are available online via MaineStreet Student Self-Service or by completing a Transcript Request form and submit it to the Registration & Scheduling Services office.

 Apply to Graduate - Students who expect to complete baccalaureate or graduate degree requirements must complete the application in Maine Street Student Self-Service or by completing an Application for Degree.
-This form is also available at all Student Success Centers and the Registrar's Office.
+This form is also available at all Advising Centers and the Registration & Scheduling Services office.

-Disclaimer - The University reserves the right to cancel course offerings, to set minimum and maximum size of classes, to change designated instructors of courses, and to make decisions affecting the academic standing of anyone participating in a course or program offered by the University of Southern Maine.
+Disclaimer - The University reserves the right to cancel course offerings, to set minimum and maximum class sizes, to change designated instructors of courses, and to make decisions affecting the academic standing of anyone participating in a course or program offered by the University of Southern Maine.